mozilla/ichnaea/docs/metrics.rst

 Metrics
 =======

+..
+Note:: 2019-09-24: This needs to be updated.

-As discussed in :ref:`the deployment document <deploy>`, Ichnaea emits metrics through the Statsd client library with the intent of aggregating and viewing them on a compatible dashboard.
+As discussed in :ref:`the deployment document <deploy>`, Ichnaea emits metrics through the StatsD client library with the intent of aggregating and viewing them on a compatible dashboard.

 This document describes the metrics collected.